IsaacStopard/RCT_prediction/README.md

 This GitHub repository provides all code necessary to run the model validation for this paper.

 :one: read_data.R - reads in the trial data and values needed to parameterise the model.

 :two: run_model.R - runs and saves the simulations.

 :three: run_model_functions.R helper functions to run the model simulations.

 :four: calc_net_top_up.R - estimates the net coverages for all the trial arms.

 :five: retention_fit_top_up.R generic Stan model and code to estimate the coverages for a single trial arm.

 :six: functions.R - helper functions to estimate the net coverages.

 :seven: plot_model.R - generates the plots and extracts the required values from all simulations.

+Notes

+⚠️ Please note that the simulations are not saved on the Github repository, so will need to be run before attempting to visualise the results.

+⚠️ This code is released with no support and we cannot endorse any outputs from the model other than those we generate.

+⚠️ This code is under development, so code may change without notice.

+⚠️ No liability is accepted by the authors.